NeuroTechX/ntx_slack_archive/neurotechedu.md

  >Hey Sydney!
 Yes I will!
 I am really sorry if I kind of disappeared but it will be my priority when I get back!

+10/31/2017 8:59 PM

+ **francescacoo** :

+ >What ny time is the call tomorrow?
+If I ll be in the hotel will WiFi I will try to join!